NSO-developer/nso-gitbook/operation-and-usage/operations/basic-operations.md

 1. Policy name.
 2. Iterator: loop over a path in the model, for example, all devices, all services of a specific type.
 3. Expression: a boolean expression that must be true for every node returned from the iterator, for example, SNMP must be turned on.
 4. Warning or error: a message displayed to the user.
-If it is of type warning the user can still commit the change, if of type error the change cannot be made.
+If it is of the type warning, the user can still commit the change, if of type error the change cannot be made.

 An example is shown below: